Who Is This Credit Card Best For?

 Frequently shops with a particular merchant and wants to be rewarded for their loyalty See more cards

 Anyone who lives near a Valero, Shamrock, Diamond Shamrock, or Beacon gas station and purchases at least 50 gallons of gas each month should be able to get some value out of this gas card.
-However, cardholders who regularly buy at least 75 gallons worth of gas each month are the best fit for the card; the rebate doubles for heavier spenders, which makes it competitive with some of the best gas rewards cards.
+However, cardholders who regularly buy at least 75 gallons worth of gas each month are the best fit for the card; the rebate doubles once you hit that level, which makes it competitive with some of the best gas rewards cards.

 Consumers who could use some help filling out their credit profile (so they can eventually qualify for better cards) are also good candidates for the Valero card—as long as they pay the monthly balance in full.
 Don’t count on earning gas rebates, though, if you rarely spend more than $100 a month on gas.
 You’ll only earn a rebate if you buy at least 50 gallons per billing cycle.